Proper Typing Posture 101: How to Sit and Type Pain-Free

 Conclusion

 Having a correct typing posture is equivalent to having a healthy diet.
 Both help increase your productivity.
-Ergonomics plays a vital role in achieving and maintaining the best typing position, as it can help you understand where to place your work equipment in order to increase productivity while keeping your body relaxed and strain free.
+Ergonomics plays a vital role in achieving and maintaining the best typing position, as it can help you understand where to place your work equipment to increase productivity while keeping your body relaxed and strain-free.
 Proper typing posture reduces the risk of RSI and other bad posture-related complications like neck and back pain, wrist strain, carpal tunnel syndrome, etc.